Encho Serrano

-Florencio "Encho" Caralde Serrano (born September 18, 1999) is a Filipino professional basketball player for the Abra Solid North Weavers of the Maharlika Pilipinas Basketball League (MPBL).
+Florencio "Encho" Caralde Serrano (born September 18, 1999) is a Filipino professional basketball player for the Abra Weavers of the Maharlika Pilipinas Basketball League (MPBL).

 Serrano played for the Adamson Baby Falcons in high school, but was declared ineligible to play in 2017.
 Later that year, he transferred to the La Salle Green Hills Greenies before moving up to play for the De La Salle Green Archers in college in 2018, he would depart De La Salle in 2021.

 In 2020, Serrano entered NBL–Pilipinas, playing for his hometown Pampanga Delta.
 In 2021, he played for the Basilan Jumbo Plastic in that year's MPBL Invitational.
 The following year, he moved to the PBA 3x3 playing for Barangay Ginebra San Miguel.
 He would go on to be selected by the Phoenix Super LPG Fuel Masters with the 19th pick of the PBA season 47 draft.
 Despite making the PBA All-Rookie Team with Phoenix, he would return to the MPBL in 2023, playing for the Pampanga Giant Lanterns.
 In 2025, he stepped out of his hometown team once again, playing for the Abra Weavers.

-Serrano has won four championships in total, two in both the MPBL and NBL–Pilipinas.
+Serrano has won five championships in total, three in the MPBL and two in NBL–Pilipinas.
 He was also selected as an MPBL all-star in 2023.
 He also represented the Philippines at the FIBA 3x3 U18 World Cup in 2017.